-Want to know if your Tampa or St. Petersburg, FL area home is meeting Florida electrical standards as well as NEC (National Electrical Code) guidelines?
+Want to know if your Tampa or St. Petersburg area home is meeting Florida electrical standards as well as National Electrical Code (NEC) guidelines?
 You’re not alone.
 The electrical system in your Florida home is essential to your home’s functionality and, let’s face it, without a reliable electrical system, how much of your daily activities would you actually accomplish?
-From illuminating your home to cooking, laundry, watching TV are all made possible because of the its electrical wiring.
+From illuminating your home to cooking, doing laundry, and watching TV, all are made possible because of its electrical wiring.

 Below, we’ve provided a brief overview of Florida’s residential electrical code and some of the most important facts you need to know about NFPA 70A.

 The state of Florida adapts NFPA 70A: National Electrical Code® Requirements for One- and Two-Family Dwellings as the official regulatory document determining Florida’s residential electrical standards for electric conductors and equipment installed in a one- or two-family home.
 This includes houses, mobile homes, recreational vehicles, and yards.

 So, what does this mean to you, a Florida homeowner?
 NFPA 70A, also known as the NEC, covers all state regulations for wiring and protecting your home, including:

 - Wiring installation methods

 - Lighting fixtures (recessed lighting, security lighting, outdoor lighting, etc.)